 Role of My Family in the Netherlands

 My dad’s father, Joseph, was the first Aramean who left Midyat for Switzerland in 1961; a year later, he returned home.
-Arriving in Hengelo in 1965, my mom’s father, Hanna Kulhan (Challma), settled as the first Aramean from Turkey in the Netherlands; in 1969, he would be reunited with his family.
+Arriving in Hengelo in 1965, my mom’s father, Hanna Kulhan (Challma; 1926-2018), settled as the first Aramean from Turkey in the Netherlands and in 1969 he would be reunited with his family.

 My grandfather, parents and other relatives played a prominent role in founding the first Syriac Orthodox (St. John the Apostle) Church in Europe in 1977.
 They helped install the first Syriac Orthodox Archbishop of West Europe in 1979 in this church and, as interpreters, they assisted thousands of Aramean asylum seekers from Turkey, Syria, Iraq and Lebanon.